markuspluna/OBXwhitepaper/Whitepaper.md

 ##### Swaps
 Our swaps protocol operates almost the same way as our forwards protocol.
 We just add a near leg exercise step.

-Below is a basic model showing the writing, sale, and execution of a 100XLM:1BTC swap with a 15% initial margin requirement and a 10% minimum margin requirement
+Below is a basic model showing the writing, sale, and execution of a 100XLM:1BTC swap with a 15% initial margin requirement and a 10% minimum margin requirement.

 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/Swaps-model(whitepaper).png "Swaps")